Child Support and Custody FAQs

 You can elect to receive child support payments via direct deposit or automatically loaded onto a child support debit card.
 If you do not select either of these options, you will receive a paper check from CSSD for child support.

 CSSD reports that child support payments are being disbursed as usual.
-If you are experiencing delays receiving child support payments, you should contact CSSD at (202) 442-9900 between 8:15 am - 4:45 pm, Monday through Friday or by email at firstname.lastname@example.org.
-As CSSD staff is currently teleworking, response times may be delayed.
+You should contact CSSD at (202) 442-9900 between 8:15 am - 4:45 pm, Monday through Friday or by email at email@example.com.

 Modifying a Child Support Order